Early Childhood Services

 The facilities and activities are designed especially for parents expecting a baby, or those with a child under 5 years old.

-Children’s Centre workers are fully trained to deal with individual needs a child might have, and we work with many partners to ensure we can support families in whatever area they need.
+Children’s Centre workers are fully trained to deal with individual needs a child might have, and they work with many partners to ensure they can support families in whatever area they need.

 To find out more and what Children’s Centres are available near you, please go to the Sure Start Centre website.